|

 In your slippers next to mine.

-We can murmur of our eternal love,
+We could murmur of our eternal love,

-And pledge it with a kiss.
+And then pledge it with a kiss.

 But it wouldn't be the same to me